DefGuard/docs/deployment-strategies/upgrading.md

 defguard | 2024-01-24T14:17:47.815294Z  INFO defguard::grpc: Connecting to proxy
 ```

-4. After defguard connects successfully to proxy, you should see in proxy logs:
+4. After Defguard connects successfully to proxy, you should see in proxy logs:

 ```
 proxy_1  | 2024-01-24T14:17:47.819504Z  INFO defguard_proxy: RPC client connected from: 10.123.123.2:35916